Azure/Azure-Lighthouse-samples/templates/delegated-resource-management/terraform/README.md

 To run the automation from the customer tenant follow the next steps:

 - Provide the environment variables in the [vars.sh](./scripts/vars.sh).
 To obtain the values for the environment variables, review [this document](https://docs.microsoft.com/en-us/azure/lighthouse/how-to/onboard-customer).
-For the scope, it can be either a subscription or a resource group, make sure it matches the format:

-  - Subscription: "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-  - Resource Group: "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/myResourceGroup"

-- Run the [vars.sh](./scripts/vars.sh) script by executing this command:
+Use this as an example:

     ```bash
+    #!/bin/sh

+    # Provide the following environment variables according to your Azure environment
+    export TF_VAR_mspoffername="Contoso Managed Services"
+    export TF_VAR_mspofferdescription="Contoso Managed Services"
+    export TF_VAR_managedbytenantid="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+    export TF_VAR_principal_display_name="Admin users"
+    export TF_VAR_principal_id="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+    export TF_VAR_scope="/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+    ```

+- From the scripts folder, run the [vars.sh](./scripts/vars.sh) script by executing this command:

+    ```bash
     . ./vars.sh
     ```

-- Run the terraform init command which will initialize Terraform, creating the state file to track our work:
+- From the Terraform folder, run the terraform init command which will initialize Terraform, creating the state file to track our work:

     ```bash
     terraform init
     ```

-- Onboard Azure Lighthouse by running the command below.
+- Onboard Azure Lighthouse by running the commands below.
 Wait for the plan to finish:

     ```bash
+    terraform plan
-    terraform apply --auto-approve
+    terraform apply
     ```

 - Once Terraform has completed its run crosstenant visibility should be enabled.